BT-11: An Investigational Oral First-In-Class Therapeutic for IBD

 BT-11: Our Solution BT-11; our Clinical Lead for IBD

 Landos has developed BT-11, an orally active, locally acting small molecule therapeutic that binds to LANCL2 and, as shown in preclinical studies, exerts potent anti-inflammatory effects.
 Landos received two INDs for BT-11 for evaluation in ulcerative colitis and Crohn’s disease, completed Phase 1 testing in 2018, and is preparing for Phase 2 clinical trial initiation in 2019.

 Small molecule therapeutics, local effect: BT-11 has demonstrated a 90% reduction of inflammation by acting locally in the gut mucosa in 4 validated mouse models of IBD at doses of 8 mg/kg/d.

-Safe alternative: Toxicology studies demonstrated that BT-11 is safe t doses up to 1,000 mg/kg/d.
+Safe alternative: Preclinical toxicology studies demonstrated that BT-11 is safe to doses up to 1,000 mg/kg/d.